math symbols

 Tax-exempt entities that finance a clean energy capital project, such as a solar array, are eligible to receive up to 30% of the cost of the project paid for from the Department of the Treasury.

-If the tax-exempt entity receives a grant for the project, they are eligible for the full direct payment up to the cost of the project.
-For example, if a school district receives an $80,000 Solar for Schools grant (for a $100,000 solar array), they would receive a $20,000 direct payment.
-Without a grant, the district would receive $30,000 direct pay for the solar array.
+If the tax-exempt entity receives a grant for the project, they are eligible for the full elective payment up to the cost of the project.
+For example, if a school district receives an $80,000 Solar for Schools grant (for a $100,000 solar array), they would receive a $20,000 elective payment.
+Without a grant, the district would receive $30,000 elective pay for the solar array.

 Historically, only taxpaying entities were able to take advantage of renewable energy tax incentives, but this legislation levels the playing field between taxpaying and non-taxpaying entities and opens the door for everyone to access these incentives.